 Ships therefore that have any chance of contacting ice are at least ice-strengthened if not being designed to plough through the ice as do ice-breakers.

-Icebreakers are needed if there is a trade route to keep ice free, if there are military reasons for patrolling in areas with heavy sea ice or if you need to work in heavy ice condition, particularly in winter.
+Icebreakers are needed if there is a trade route to keep ice free, if there are military reasons for patrolling in areas with heavy sea ice or if you need to work in heavy ice conditions, particularly in winter.
 Icebreakers are expensive to build and very expensive in fuel to run (sometimes powered by gas turbines or a nuclear generator).
-They are uncomfortable to travel in on the open sea, all ships designed for the ice have rounded keels with no protuberances for stability and roll heavily in a even a light sea - and icebreakers are designed for the ice more than any other kind of ship.
-They are also uncomfortable to travel in when breaking through continuous thick ice due to constant vibration and jarring against the ice and the noise that it makes.
+They are uncomfortable to travel in on the open sea.
+All ships designed for the ice have rounded keels with no protuberances, these things provide stability in normal ships and result in ships that are designed to contact ice rolling heavily in a even a light sea.

 Ice strengthening on the other hand is found much more commonly in ships designed for Arctic or Antarctic work.
-There is no actual universal definition of what needs to be done to a ship to be "officially ice strengthened" and it can be applied to all manner of ships, whether supply ships, tankers, container ships, warships etc. Commonly ice-strengthened ships can cope with continuous one year old ice about 50cm - 100cm thick.Breaking ice by any ship is not a case of forcing the ice aside, but by the ship riding up and over the ice in front of it, with the weight of the ship then breaking the ice.
+There is no actual universal definition of what needs to be done to a ship to be "officially ice strengthened" and it can be applied to all manner of ships, whether supply ships, tankers, container ships, warships etc. Commonly ice-strengthened ships can cope with continuous one year old ice about 50cm - 100cm thick.Breaking ice by any ship is not a case of forcing the ice aside, but by the ship riding up and over the ice in front of it, with the weight of the ship then breaking the ice, this may be a continuous process or can result in a lot of back-and-forth in particular thick places.

 Extreme Cold Weather Clothing